Liberia: Types of Company

 Registered Agent and Address of Record

-Every non-resident entity formed or registered under the Liberian Associations Law is statutorily required to retain The LISCR Trust Company as registered agent in Liberia.
+Every non-resident entity formed or registered under the Liberian Associations Law is statutorily required to retain the LISCR (Liberian International Ship and Corporate Registry) Trust Company as registered agent in Liberia.
 The annual fees include the registered agent charges.
 The registered agent is available for the service of process in Liberia and forwards any mail addressed to a Liberian entity sent to its offices.

-As well as public filing with the Minister of Foreign Affairs as Registrar (undertaken by the registered agent), documents can be deposited with the registered agent.
+As well as public filing with the Minister of Foreign Affairs as registrar (undertaken by the registered agent), documents can be deposited with the registered agent.
 The registered agent then issues a certificate recording the information contained in the document deposited.
-At the time of writing, there is a USD200 fee payable to the registered agent.
+At the time of writing, there is a US$200 fee payable to the registered agent.
 Model forms and instructions can be obtained from LISCR.

-The person requesting the formation of a Liberian entity is normally responsible for payment of the formation fee and in the Registry's records will be the address of record (billing address) for the entity to which all future annual invoices will be mailed, unless the address of record notifies LISCR of a change.
+The person requesting the formation of a Liberian entity is normally responsible for payment of the formation fee and in the registry's records will be the address of record (billing address) for the entity to which all future annual invoices will be posted, unless the address of record notifies LISCR of a change.

 LISCR provides practical assistance in all issues of filing and in the general management of Liberian entities, and, although it is not able to provide legal advice or opinions, maintains a list of lawyers licensed in Liberia and able to provide opinions in a timely fashion.